Frequently Asked Questions

 How are services obtained?

 The student is required to provide appropriate documentation.
 Student and Director meet to discuss the documentation and determine accommodations.
-Contact ODS for a Disability Verification Form.
+Contact ODS if you need further information.

 What paperwork or proof is required to prove a disability and to whom should it be given?
 Who has access to this paperwork?